what-is-a-git/godot_sparrow/README.md

 ![Screenshot showing different importer properties.](asset-lib/screenshot_1.png)

 - use_offsets
-    Simply toggles whether or not frameX, frameY, frameWidth, and frameHeight are used in generating the SpriteFrames.
+    * Simply toggles whether or not `frameX`, `frameY`, `frameWidth`, and `frameHeight` are used in generating the SpriteFrames.
 - animation_framerate
-    Framerate (or FPS) all animations are exported in by default.
+    * Framerate (or FPS) all animations are exported in by default.
 - animations_looped
-    Whether or not animations are looped by default.
+    * Whether or not animations are looped by default.
 - store_external_spriteframes
-    Allows you to store the generated SpriteFrames in project with your .xml to change certain things like adding individual animation framerate differences.
+    * Allows you to store the generated SpriteFrames in project with your .xml to change certain things like adding individual animation framerate differences.